 Minding wellness tips from the Harvard Health newsletter prompted me to see different sides of opinions from health professionals.
 It is always good to learn from various sources.
 I guess that nobody needs the explanation that the Harvard is.
-This word associates with the old history, scientific discoveries, and famous alumni.
+This word is associated with the old history, scientific discoveries, and famous alumni.

 I got a newsletter from them because I guess they send it to all individuals who care about wellbeing.
-I will dare to go through all the topics presented, and you can decide it is works for you or no.
+I will dare to go through all the topics presented, and you can decide whether it works for you or not.

-Supplements which have the neutral scientific foundation, evidence, and have positive feedback from customers that their health improved more as it was before, could benefit individuals.
+Supplements that have a neutral scientific foundation, evidence, and positive feedback from customers that their health improved more than before could benefit individuals.

 Of course, a placebo effect can work better as a natural supplement.
 It is proven.
-However, there are supplements such as magnesium which cannot be replaced with positive thoughts.
+However, accessories such as magnesium cannot be replaced with positive thoughts.
 If you need minerals, you need.
 The body cannot get them from the air or the imagination.

 Harvard Health newsletter points out that people need to be aware of the statement: life-saving supplements.
 I wonder what kind of supplements do they have in mind?

 Great news!
 Tomatoes can benefit you in a way that 59 percent can lower the risk of stroke caused by blood clots.
 Overall, eating more vegetables will allow for avoiding problems associated with Alzheimer’s disease.
 Of course, besides being a rabbit, sorry, a crazy joke, you could:

 - Sleep at least seven and a half-hour without serious interruptions

 - Exercise at least four times a week

 - Consider intermittent fasting.
-It means that you ate last time at seven in the evening, and the next morning the first meal could be at ten or eleven a.m.
+It means that you ate last time at seven in the evening, and the following day the first meal could be at ten or eleven a.m.
 At least 14 hours must be between meals.
 I heard this information on NBC regarding Alzheimer’s prevention.

-In Europe, people eat differently compared with North America.
+In Europe, people eat differently compared to North America.
 Usually, the dinner is at 2 p.m. and supper at six p.m.
 The breakfast is at seven or eight in the morning.
 You see that people have a long break between meals naturally.